iqramali/Chat-App/README.md

 # Chat-App
 Python chat application (multi)client-server model

-# This is simple chat application implemented in Python 3.x using TCP/IP
+# This is simple chat application implemented in Python3 using TCP/IP

 You can have multiple clients connecting to the server.
 The above program runns in you local host i.e 127.0.0.1 Underneat it use the standard Unix select() function.